 Table 7 shows the results of the corrosion monitoring program.
-Review of the data shows a slight increase in corrosion rates on the 13CR-L80 coupon during Q1-2022.
-The coupon had visible signs of mechanical damage which possibly occurred during installation (i.e. coupon being crushed between the isolation valve's gate and seat).
-Otherwise, the coupon lacked any unusual corrosion patterns such as pitting, that would indicate active corrosion.
-This conclusion is supported by the lack of unusual or accelerated corrosion patterns observed on the less resistant A106B or the L-08 coupons.
-Overall, the corrosion monitoring data indicates minimal injectate induced corrosion in the transportation pipeline and injection well.
-This data is consistent with the historic corrosion data generated during the IBDP's (CCS#1) three-year operational period.
+Review of the data shows an increase in corrosion rates on the A106-B and 13CR-L80 coupon during Q3 & Q4 of 2022.
+The coupons had visible signs of particulate formation indicating upstream corrosion (see Figure 1).
+Project team is reviewing the operation of the dehydration unit and onstream water analyzer.
 The coupons were prepared by EnhanceCo and assessed for corrosion using the American Society for Testing and Materials (ASTM) G1-03, Standard Practice for Preparing, Cleaning, and Evaluating Corrosion Test Specimens (ASTM 2011).
 The coupons were photographed, visually inspected at 20x power, dimensionally measured to within 0.0001 inches, and weighed to within 0.0001 grams.
 During the reporting period, there was no deviation from the testing and monitoring plan that would indicate quality assurance/quality control (QA/QC) problems.